 Given they had never claimed before, they were able to back claim two years of claims for the structural fit out as well as “scrap” the remaining component that was being disposed of.

-By having the Capital Claims Team look at their individual situation, they were able to claim deductions of over $1,000 for each of the last two year’s Division 43 components as we as “scrap” and claim the remaining $38,000 when it was disposed of in the 2020 financial year.
+By having the Capital Claims Team look at their individual situation, they were able to claim deductions of over $1,000 for each of the last two year’s Division 43 components as well as “scrap” and claim the remaining $38,000 when it was disposed of in the 2021 financial year.

 Five years-ago we completed a tax depreciation schedule for our clients $359,500 commercial office building fit out.
 The fit-out included furniture, lighting, partitions and a reception area.